-IU School of Education at IUPUI hosts 2021 Summer Impact Programs
+IU School of Education in Indianapolis hosts Summer Impact Programs

 Note: Girls STEM Summer Institute is open and available to all individuals, regardless of race or gender.